 It has been suggested that some diseases involving the brain, such as Alzheimer's disease, are caused by aluminum accumulation in brain tissues.
 However, studies have not consistently found increased levels of aluminum leading some to hypothesize that the aluminum accumulation may be the result of tissue damage rather than the cause of disease.

-Aluminum is considered to be an essential metal with quantities fluctuating naturally during normal cellular activity.
+Aluminum quantities fluctuate naturally during normal cellular activity.
 It is found in all tissues and is also believed to play an important role in the development of a healthy fetus.
 This is supported by several findings:

 Agency for Toxic Substances & Disease Registry.
 (2006).
 Public Health Statement Aluminum CAS # 7429-90-5.